We were traveling above the Arctic Circle on the Norway coast and witnessed non-stop scenic landscapes of towering mountains…

 Tribulations on the Mountain

-Remember, in the beginning of this post, I mentioned that Khadija and I were separated on Justadtinden Mountain and I called for a rescue squad to search for her.
+Remember, at the beginning of this post, I mentioned that Khadija and I were separated on Justadtinden Mountain and I called for a rescue squad to search for her.
 Well, here is the cautionary tale.

 The only other hikers around were a couple who came to pick berries

 The higher we went, the colder and windier it became.
 Also, it was raining more frequently.
 We decided to skip going to the top but I wanted to go to an intermediate ridge to get a 360-degree view.
 I took off on what looked like a short jaunt.
-I walked around a pond, scrabbled up a small cliff, arrived at the top and snapped a few pictures while battling to stand in the wind.
+I walked around a pond, scrabbled up a small cliff, arrived at the top, and snapped a few pictures while battling to stand in the wind.

 I came back down where I thought Khadija and I had last been together.
 However, she was not there!
 She must have become tired of waiting for me.
 Warning #1: Do not separate without clearly communicating how to meet later.